FAQs

 Who is eligible for The Curtis Fund Commitment?

-Eligible students are high school graduates of 2023 who complete a Career Technical Education program in early childhood education and/or human services and are continuing on to enroll in CCV’s child care certificate program.
+This program is available to any Vermonter looking to enroll in CCV’s childcare certificate program.
 Students must complete the Free Application for Federal Student Aid (FAFSA), the Vermont Grant Application through Vermont Student Assistance Corporation (VSAC), and be eligible to receive federal financial aid.

-Students must also complete an application through VTAEYC in order to receive funding (coming soon).
+Students must also complete an application through VTAEYC in order to receive funding.

 What costs are covered?